lsst-sqre/nublado1/README.md

   - If you're using CILogon, the setup is quite similar; scope, the authenticator skin, and the identity provider to use are all set as configurable properties of the authenticator class.
+  - Which of the GitHub or CILogon authenticator classes to use is determined by the value of the `OAUTH_PROVIDER` environment variable.
-  - In the spawner class (identical between GitHub and CILogon), we subclass KubeSpawner to build a dynamic list of kernels (current as of user login time) and then do additional launch-time setup, largely around changing the pod name to incorporate the username.
+  - In the spawner class, we subclass NamespacedKubeSpawner to build a dynamic list of kernels (current as of user login time) and then do additional launch-time setup, to spawn the user pod into a user-specific namespace.

 * Deploy the file using the `redeploy` script, which will create the `ConfigMap` resource from the JupyterHub configuration, and then